RC-88/bf528_project_5/README.md

 <img src="figure_1.png"></img>

-Figure 1: RNA-Seq Reads Coverage for the Entire Gene Body.
+<b>Figure 1:</b> RNA-Seq Reads Coverage for the Entire Gene Body.
 The RNA-Seq reads are slightly skewed towards the 3’ end of the gene body.
 This skewness could be attributed to the technical or biological processes during any of the experimental steps, such as reaction failure, or cell death, triggering mRNA degradation.

 <img src="figure_2.png"></img>

-Figure 2: Inner distance distribution between paired reads.
+<b>Figure 2:</b> Inner distance distribution between paired reads.
 The distribution of the insert size is slightly skewed to the left with a mean of 85bp and standard deviation of 43bp.
 This skewness often indicates structure variation or aberrant splicing in the RNA-seq samples.

 Cufflinks was used to assemble transcripts and estimates their abundances.
 The algorithm of Cufflinks accepts aligned RNA-seq reads and assembles the alignments into a parsimonious set of transcripts.
 Lastly, Cufflinks estimates the relative abundances of these transcripts and produces quantified alignments in FPKM for all genes.
 After removing the genes with an FPKM value of zero, the FPKM values had a range value of 0 to 2,604,770.
 This high variation in FPKM values indicates the quantified alignments have greater variability than it was expected.
 To eliminate the high variability in FPKM values, a log transformation was performed and a distribution of log FPKM values is shown in Figure 3.
 It seems that the distribution of log FPKM values is still slightly skewed to left even after the log transformation.
 This persisted skewness indicates additional normalization methods can be performed to further smooth out the distribution.

 <img src="figure_3.png"></img>

-Figure 3: Distribution of log-transformed FPKM values.
+<b>Figure 3:</b> Distribution of log-transformed FPKM values.
 The log-transformation was performed to eliminate the high variability in the FPKM values as they are ranged from 0 to 2,604,770.

 In Cufflinks, there is a tool suite called cuffdiff that was used to identify differentially expressed genes between the postnatal day 0 versus adult samples.
 Cuffdiff tests the observed log fold change of the two samples against the null hypothesis of no change (i.e., is the true log fold change equaled to zero?).
 If the gene transcripts that passed the threshold of significance of p-value < 0.05 and adjusted FDR p-value < 0.01, they are considered differentially expressed.
 The significant genes were further subset into up and down-regulated genes and utilized by DAVID, a functional annotation clustering tool, to identify the GO category enrichment for each cluster of genes that differed between the postnatal day 0 versus adult samples.